 The NET Act is short for the No Electronic Theft Act.
 This law was passed in 1997 and is an attempt to govern online piracy.
 Piracy is when copyrighted content is copied and distributed, whether for money or for free.
 The NET Act aims at curbing piracy of music, video games, movies, and software.

-The Lesser and the Greater Category
+The lesser and the greater category

 The greater category includes profiting on copyrighted material of at least $2,500 and involves at least 10 copies of material within 180 days.
 Note that the lesser category does not require the violator to have made any profit from the material.

-NET Act Fines
+NET Act fines

 Punishment for the lesser category includes fines of up to $100,000 and up to one year in prison.
 For the greater category, the NET Act provides for penalties of up to $250,000 and up to five years in prison.
 On top of these criminal penalties, the copyright holder may also seek civil claims for the value of the copyrighted content.